 I’m struck with the number of empty storefronts and boarded up kiosks.
 One of our favorite women’s clothing stores has downsized from four stores to one.
 Hilo Hatty, a mainstay in the islands for Hawaiian wear and kitchsy gifts for over half a century, has shrunk to only 20% of their former space.

 When we ask why, we’re told rents are being raised to a level that businesses can’t afford.
-Living in the Bay Area, I can certainly understand this kind of real estate crunch.
+Living in the Bay Area, I can certainly understand this kind of real estate crunch, especially when determining the cost of selling a house.
 But the difference is that here entire sections of towns and malls sit empty and boarded up.
 The vacancy rate in San Francisco is close to zero–here, more than a year later, the 80% of Hilo Hatty’s not being used still sits empty.

 The trend to raise prices as high as possible has hit Maui.
 Maybe upscale stores will come in and eventually fill some of the space.
 But is it really wise to drive away the local businesses that have been part of the landscape for decades?
 Seems like a little bit of the flavor of the island has been washed out with the tide.